-By default, on systems with SELinux disabled, Kayobe will put SELinux in permissive mode and reboot the system to apply the change.
+By default, on systems with SELinux enabled, Kayobe will disable SELinux and reboot the system to apply the change.
 In a test or development environment this can be a bit disruptive, particularly when using ephemeral network configuration.
-To avoid rebooting the system after enabling SELinux, set selinux_do_reboot to false in etc/kayobe/globals.yml.
+To avoid rebooting the system after disabling SELinux, set disable_selinux_do_reboot to false in etc/kayobe/globals.yml.